 Union City is a somewhat small city located in the state of Tennessee.
-With a population of 10,573 people and four constituent neighborhoods, Union City is the 54th largest community in Tennessee.
+With a population of 11,107 people and five constituent neighborhoods, Union City is the 57th largest community in Tennessee.

-In terms of college education, Union City is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Union City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, the citizens of Union City rank slightly lower than the national average.
+16.01% of adults 25 and older in Union City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Union City in 2010 was $20,122, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,488 for a family of four.
+The per capita income in Union City in 2018 was $20,514, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $82,056 for a family of four.
 However, Union City contains both very wealthy and poor people as well.

-Union City is a very ethnically-diverse city.
+Union City is an extremely ethnically-diverse city.
 The people who call Union City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Union City include German, English, Dutch, and Scots-Irish.
+Important ancestries of people in Union City include Irish, English, German, European, and Scottish.

 The most common language spoken in Union City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.